Designing a Wrapper for Terraform & OpenTofu

 Working with TF Versions #

-The generated projects include a .terraform-version
+For convenience, the generated projects include a .terraform-version

 file to enable your tool version manager to install and use the OpenTofu version that you specify.
+Once the version file is generated, you change the version as you need.

 This tooling can switch between Terraform and OpenTofu.
 This is specifically to help you migrate projects from one of these tools to the other.